iAvoe/Az900-Module-4-Review/README.md

 #### The ________ layer is about protecting organizations from network-based attacks against your resources.
 - Network Perimeter

-#### Which layer of Defense-in-depth is focused on preventing network-based attacks?
-- Perimeter layer (Perimeter Security)

 #### What are network security groups?
 - Enables you to filter network traffic to and from Azure resources within an Azure virtual network